A Stable, Accurate, and Well-Conditioned Time-Domain PMCHWT Formulation: Dense-Mesh Preconditioning

-Here and throughout the paper, multiplication of a block matrix with block-sized matrices is understood as block-wise multiplication.
-The system \eqref{eq:CP_PMCHWT} (when accompanied by $\GGs^{-\transpose}$) produces well-conditioned matrices regardless of the mesh refinement and the basis chosen for the finite element space \cite{Hiptmair2006}.
-The preconditioner $\T$ is not only effective in bounding the condition number of the linear system with respect to the mesh density, but also immune to other numerical issues, such as the large-timestep breakdown, the loss of solution accuracy at large timesteps, as well as the resonant instability.
+Here and throughout the paper, the multiplication of a block matrix (e.g., $\Qfrak$) with block-sized matrices (e.g., $\T$ and $\GGs^{-1}$) is understood in a block-wise sense.
+The system \eqref{eq:CP_PMCHWT}, when accompanied by $\GGs^{-\transpose}$, produces well-conditioned matrices (in terms of the spectral condition number), independently of the mesh refinement and of the basis chosen for the finite element space \cite{Hiptmair2006}.
+The preconditioner $\T$ is not only effective in bounding the spectral condition number with respect to mesh density, but also immune to other numerical issues, including large-timestep breakdown, numerical cancellation at large timesteps, and resonant instability.

-We remark here that the static operator $T_0$ can be replaced by any EFIO $T_{-\iota\kappa}$ of a fixed imaginary wavenumber $-\iota\kappa$, with $\kappa > 0$ \cite{LC2024}.
-In addition, as the matrix $\T$ is diagonal in the loop-star basis, one can change the sign of the hyper-singular part $\Pbb^\Lambda \T_0^h \Pbb^\Lambda$ in \eqref{eq:CP} without losing the invertibility.
-The resulting matrix $\wt{\T}$ coincides (up to some factors) with the low-frequency limit of the quasi-Helmholtz projected (qHP) EFIO in \cite{BCA2015} (with the RWG basis replaced by the BC basis). $\wt{\T}$ is also a dense-mesh preconditioner to \eqref{eq:dis_PMCHWT}.
-Moreover, the system \eqref{eq:dis_PMCHWT} preconditioned by $\wt{\T}$ has the same bound of condition numbers as \eqref{eq:CP_PMCHWT}, since $\T$ and $\wt{\T}$ share the norm and the coercivity constant.
+We remark that the static operator $T_0$ may be replaced by any EFIO $T_{-\iota\kappa}$ with an imaginary wavenumber $-\iota\kappa, \kappa > 0$ \cite{LC2024}.
+It is worth emphasizing that a bounded spectral condition number of the matrix on the left-hand side of \eqref{eq:CP_PMCHWT} does not guarantee boundedness of either its singular-value condition number or the number of iterations required by Krylov solvers to reach a prescribed tolerance.
+Nevertheless, numerical evidence indicates that \eqref{eq:CP_PMCHWT} exhibits a stable iteration count under mesh refinement, demonstrating its practical effectiveness.

-The formulation \eqref{eq:CP_PMCHWT} is well-conditioned when the mesh size decreases.
-However, it is still time-dependent, necessitating a discretization in time.
-In addition, its temporal discretization will suffer from large-timestep breakdown, late-time instability, and the loss of solution accuracy at large timesteps.
+In this sense, the formulation \eqref{eq:CP_PMCHWT} is well-conditioned with respect to spatial discretization.
+However, it remains time dependent and requires a temporal discretization.
+In addition, its time discretization still suffers from large-timestep breakdown, late-time instability, and numerical cancellation in the large-timestep regime, necessitating a regularization.